Konyak Naga: Society

 The Konyaks were the last among the Naga ethnic groups to accept Christianity.
-In the past, they were infamous for attacking nearby villages, often resulting in killings and decapitation of the heads of opposing warriors.
-The decapitated heads were taken as trophies and usually hung in the 'baan' (a communal house).
+In the past, they were infamous for attacking nearby villages, often resulting in killings and decapitation of opposing warriors.
+The severed heads were taken as trophies and usually hung in the 'baan' (a communal house).
 The number of hunted heads indicated the power of a warrior.
 The headhunting expeditions were often driven by certain beliefs, such as code of honour and principles of loyalty and sacrifice.

 The ethnic members maintain a very disciplined community life with strict adherence to duties and responsibilities assigned to each of them.